wso2-extensions/esb-connector-redis/docs/workingWithListsInRedis.md

 [https://redis.io/commands/lpush](https://redis.io/commands/lpush)

-#### LPushX
+#### Inserting one or more elements to the head of a list, only if the list already exists
-The lPushX operation is used to prepend a value of an element in a list by its index.
+The lPushX operation inserts one or more elements to the head of a list stored in a specified key, only if the key already exists and holds a list.

 **lPushX**
 ```xml